 Watch the video to see how we launched our Plastic Bridge!

 New York, World Oceans Day, June 8th.
 The sun was out, but rumor has it, many people brought an umbrella nonetheless when visiting the Times Square district.
-We didn’t blame them, because they were in our splash zone as we started a tidal wave with the launch of our Plastic Bridge Project!
+We didn’t blame them, because they were in our splash zone as we launched our Plastic Bridge Project!